top of page

 Assistant Trainer

 Caelan "Cleric" Damocles started dog training in 2017 with their first Service Dog, Remi (now retired).
 Since then, Cleric has continued to develop their balanced, positive reinforcement training methods and dog behavioral education by assisting with classes at TCDTC, pursuing a Career Diploma in Dog Obedience Instruction at Penn Foster College, and Training their Current Service Dog, Sphygmo.
 When Cleric and Sphygmo are not at TCDTC, you might find them volunteering at the Historic Masonic Temple in Bay City or playing Dungeons & Dragons with their friends.
+Cleric is currently preparing a new service dog, Oso, for future work together.

 30-307416_profile-icon-png-image-free-download-searchpng-employee.png